Internationales Keramikmuseum

 Is it wheelchair accessible?

-The museum aims to be accessible, but confirm specifics regarding wheelchair access on the official website.
+The museum is designed to be accessible, but specific details about accessibility features should be confirmed with the official website.

 Can I buy tickets online?